 Am I prepared for this; do I have a back-up plan to migrate from SharePoint Workflows?

 So, what is actually happening with SharePoint Workflows?

 Starting November 1st 2020, Microsoft will remove the ability to create or run SharePoint 2010 workflows from existing Office 365 tenants using SharePoint Online.

 As part of the evolution of the Microsoft 365 service, Microsoft concluded that for SharePoint 2010 workflows, Microsoft 365 customers would be better served by modern workflow automation solutions.

-If your SharePoint Online site is currently using 2010 workflows anywhere, those SharePoint workflows will no longer work after November 1st.
+If your SharePoint Online site is currently using 2010 workflows anywhere, those workflows will no longer work after November 1st.

 And it doesn’t end here.
 Furthermore, Microsoft has indicated that SharePoint 2013 workflows will also be switched off for new Office 365 tenants.
 That is, from November 2020.
 With that, they mentioned that SharePoint 2013 workflows will follow a similar retirement path in the future.

 So, if you’re going to migrate your SharePoint workflows, it would be smart to include 2013 workflows as well in your migration project.

 A SharePoint workflow is a pre-configured application that streamlines a business process.
 SharePoint workflows can range from collecting signatures, feedback and approvals for a document.
 Or, a request to tracking the current status of a routine procedure.